YunYunFan Garage Kit Guide

 Cleaning[edit]

 Next you need to get the release agent off your pieces, they usually use something like vaseline.
-So get a bucket filled with water and dishsoap. and swirl your piece in it and leave it in for 5-6 hours.
-Then rinse it in a bucket of clean water.
+So get a bucket filled with water and dish soap, swirl all your pieces in the soapy water and leave it in for 5-6 hours.
+Then rinse it in a bucket of clean water and let dry.

 Painting[edit]